-Fees will be deducted from your income in return both for the employer’s, and governments provided benefits and what you’ll be receiving will already be what you earned minus the necessary deductions.
+Fees will be deducted from your income in return both for the employer’s and government-provided benefits, and what you’ll be receiving will already be what you earned minus the necessary deductions.

-Because there’s no employer to withhold any income for payment of taxes, you’ll be receiving the full amount of your income, and part of which you’ll need to pay for your taxes.
+Because there’s no employer to withhold any income for the payment of taxes, you’ll be receiving the full amount of your income, part of which you’ll need to pay for your taxes.